Home

 Happy Ending?

-Are you thinking of adopting a dog from a Schnauzer Rescue organisation?
+Are you thinking of adopting a dog from a Schnauzer rescue organisation?

-What could be kinder and more rewarding than adopting a poor, abandoned Schnauzer and giving him a happy, loving home for the rest of his life?
+There are many dogs out there looking for secure new homes.
+If you have the time and commitment, what could be kinder and more rewarding than adopting a poor, abandoned Schnauzer and giving him a happy, loving home for the rest of his life?

 The Dog's Point of View...